MrQuarters1/VECTR-Modules/nftablesmodernization.md

 ### Reflection Question
 - Why is verifying your ruleset important after making changes?

+- How can reviewing the ruleset help identify configuration errors?

 ## Step 6: Test Connectivity
 Now test if traffic is allowed.
 ```bash